accessd/payments/README.md

 # Payments

-Complete MVC solution to accepts charges on your Ruby on Rails site
+Complete MVC solution to accept charges from users on your Ruby on Rails site

 ## Installation